valgar12/Operation-Harsh-Doorstop-internal-cheat/README.md

 Compile in x64 release and inject the dll to the game (you can use process hacker).

+### Make sure you are playing on full screen windowed mode and 1920x1080.

 Inject once you are in the gaame.

 ## --CREDITS--